Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries the full burden.
-It indicates a read-only search operation but does not disclose behavioral traits such as pagination (default page size of 25), rate limits, or whether results are ordered.
-More detail on expected behavior is needed.
+No annotations are provided, so the description bears the full burden of behavioral transparency.
+It implies a read-only search operation but does not disclose details such as pagination behavior, sorting, or rate limits.
+The description is adequate but lacks explicit reassurance of non-destructiveness or other traits.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.